Thoughts on the works of the Venerable Bede regarding the doctrine of tongues.1

 He changed his interpretation of Nazianzus in his later work, A Book of Reflection on the Acts of the Apostles and switched it to a miracle of speaking.

 On the other hand I do not think this to be an error.
-If either of the two can be trusted to have taken place, and that the apostles in the holy Spirit clearly understood the languages of the nations and had the ability to speak, and the words too were in whatever language expressed by a great miracle, to all who were hearing, that they equally had the ability to learn.”(2)Translated by me.
-MPL.
-Vol. 92.
-Bedæ Venerabilis: Liber Retractationis In Actus Apostolorum.
-Col. 998-1000
+If either of the two can be trusted to have taken place, and that the apostles in the holy Spirit clearly understood the languages of the nations and had the ability to speak, and the words too were in whatever language expressed by a great miracle, to all who were hearing, that they equally had the ability to learn.3

 See the article: Bede’s Book of Reflection on the Acts of the Apostles for the actual complete translation.

 There is no reference by Bede of any historic or contemporary group practicing an alternative experience in his works.
-He did not see the influences of Montanism, or Donatism as important sources of theological controversy within his time. ■
+There was no awareness in his writings about Greek prophetesses, Montanism, or Donatism as historic antecedents to the doctrine of tongues. ■